Certified Graph Unlearning: Empirical Aspect of Certified Graph Unlearning

 \textbf{Data-dependent bounds. }The gradient residual norm bounds derived for different types of certified graph unlearning contain a constant factor $1/\lambda^4$, and may be loose in practice.
-Following~\cite{guo2020certified}, we also examined data dependent bounds. \begin{corollary}[Application of Corollary 1 in~\cite{guo2020certified}] For all three graph unlearning scenarios, we have $\|\nabla L(\mathbf{w}^-,\mathcal{D}^\prime)\|\leq \gamma_2\|\mathbf{Z}^\prime\|_{op}\|\mathbf{H}_{\mathbf{w}^\star}^{-1}\Delta\|\|\mathbf{Z}^\prime\mathbf{H}_{\mathbf{w}^\star}^{-1}\Delta\|$. \end{corollary} Hence, there are two ways to accomplish certified graph unlearning.
-If we do not allow any retraining, we have to leverage the worst case bound in Section~\ref{sec:CGU} based on the expected number of unlearning requests.
+Following~\cite{guo2020certified}, we also examined data-dependent bounds. \begin{corollary}[Application of Corollary 1 in~\cite{guo2020certified}] For all three graph unlearning scenarios, we have $\|\nabla L(\mathbf{w}^-,\mathcal{D}^\prime)\|\leq \gamma_2\|\mathbf{Z}^\prime\|_{op}\|\mathbf{H}_{\mathbf{w}^\star}^{-1}\Delta\|\|\mathbf{Z}^\prime\mathbf{H}_{\mathbf{w}^\star}^{-1}\Delta\|$. \end{corollary} Hence, there are two ways to accomplish certified graph unlearning.
+If we do not allow any retraining, we have to leverage the worst-case bound in Section~\ref{sec:CGU} based on the expected number of unlearning requests.
 Importantly, we will also need to constrain the node degree of nodes to be unlearned (i.e., do not allow for unlearning hub nodes), for both node feature and node unlearning.
 Otherwise, we can select the noise standard deviation $\alpha$, $\epsilon$ and $\delta$ and compute the corresponding ``privacy budget'' $\alpha\epsilon/\sqrt{2\log(1.5/\delta)}$.
 Once the accumulated gradient residual norm exceeds this budget, we retrain the model from scratch.
 Note that this still greatly reduces the time complexity compare to retraining the model for every unlearning request (see Section~\ref{sec:exp}).
+We provide the pseudo-code for our method that leverages data-dependent bounds for sequential unlearning in Appendix~\ref{apx:Psuedo_code}.